 We attempt to find employment for our clients that will pay a salary above minimum wage and provide benefits necessary for self-sufficiency.

 These training programs are free provided you meet the current Federal Poverty income eligibility guidelines.
-To enroll, you must bring proof of total household income for the past 30 days, a copy of your social security card, one picture I.D., and social security numbers for all members of your household.
+To enroll, you must bring proof of total household income for the past 30 days for all members of your household and one picture I.D.

 Youth Leadership Program (YLP)

 Through a partnership with the Youth Learning Institute, this program is designed to provide income-eligible students between the ages of 16-18 with educational opportunities focusing on academic, behavior and social interaction.
 Students also obtain character counts training to developed leadership skills.
 To participate in our youth leadership program, students must be between the ages of 16 -18, attend schools in either Spartanburg or Cherokee Counties, and must be income eligible.
 Enrollment opportunities exist from January through May.

 Youth Leadership Employment Program